 It’s always been about you – Cassville

 Cassville or the story of Cassville has chased me for years.
 I went to Cassville Baptist just before 2000.
 We left just after 9/11.
 When I left the church, I carried the stories with me and a strong desire to write them down.
-I toyed with a fictionalized version of what happened to me there or what I thought was happening in the spirit realmIMG_0013, but after I got it out of my system I put it away.
+I toyed with a fictionalized version of what happened to me there or what I thought was happening in the spirit realm, but after I got it out of my system I put it away.
 I left “Ichabod” alone in a file.

 The other day, I came across an advertisement calling for short-story authors to submit to a new anthology.
 They were in particular need of writers of historical fiction.
 I thought of “Ichabod” sitting in pieces and notes on napkins in my desk file drawer.